 School of Labor and Employment Relations Climate Jobs Institute

 The recently passed One Big Beautiful Bill Act (H.R.1) significantly shortens the timeline for federal clean energy tax credits, creating uncertainty for Illinois’ clean energy businesses and workers.
+These credits have been central to lowering project costs and rewarding projects that pay prevailing wages and provide apprenticeship opportunities.

 • Clean Energy Investment and Production Tax Credits (48E and 45Y) for solar and wind will phase out early.